redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk iotune [flags]

 Flags:
-      --config string         Redpanda config file, if not set the file will be searched for in the default locations (default "/etc/redpanda/redpanda.yaml")
-      --directories strings   List of directories to evaluate --duration duration     Duration of tests.The value passed is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '1.5s' or '2h45m'.
+      --config string         Redpanda config file, if not set the file will be searched for in the default locations --directories strings   List of directories to evaluate --duration duration     Duration of tests.The value passed is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '1.5s' or '2h45m'.
 Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h' (default 10m0s)
-      --out string            The file path where the IO config will be written (default "/var/lib/redpanda/data/io-config.yaml")
-      --timeout duration      The maximum time after --duration to wait for iotune to complete.
+      --out string            The file path where the IO config will be written (default "/etc/redpanda/io-config.yaml") --timeout duration      The maximum time after --duration to wait for iotune to complete.
 The value passed is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '1.5s' or '2h45m'.
 Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h' (default 1h0m0s)
 ```